tuchandra/sitev2/content/papers/generalists_specialists_anderson.md

 ---
-title: 'Generalists and Specialists: Using Community Embeddings to Quantify Activity Diversity in Online Platforms'
+title: '[Paper] Generalists and Specialists: Using Community Embeddings to Quantify Activity Diversity in Online Platforms'
 authors:
  - Isaac Walker
  - Ashton Anderson